Saturday 2nd May 2026

 Sharon Cooper is an educator, artist, and ministry practitioner committed to the authority and transformative power of the gospel.
 A graduate of Ridley College, she holds qualifications in both theology and finance, and currently serves as the Partnership Support Program Manager at Church Missionary Society Victoria.

 Her creative background and cross-cultural perspective enrich her teaching; she loves to nurture spaces of worship, mission, and community.
-Sharon and her husband Greg love being part of City on a Hill Melbourne.
+Sharon and her husband Greg love being part of City on a Hill Melbourne East.

 Louisa Pfitzner is amongst other things a child of God, wife, mother and Anglican minister.
 She works alongside her husband, Rene, at St Alfred's Anglican Church in Blackburn North, where she is one of the Children and Families' ministers.